ComPWA/ampform/docs/install.md

    :::

 That's all!
 Have a look at the {doc}`/usage` page to try out the package.
-You can also have a look at the {doc}`pwa:develop` page for tips on how to work with this 'editable' developer setup!
+You can also have a look at the {doc}`compwa-org:develop` page for tips on how to work with this 'editable' developer setup!